jordanaziz18/tutor7_reciver_app/README.md

 * We use utilize RwLock<> than Mutex<> because Vec of Notifications are read more frequently but written less frequently.
 RwLock<> allows many reads simultaneously but maintains exclusive write access, which will be better performing than using Mutex<>, as it would lock out every thread from taking any action, reducing performance and concurrency.

-* Rust doesn't allow direct mutation of static variables (without using mechanisms like `lazy_static`) due to its core focus on memory safety and thread safety guarantees.
-Unlike Java, where you can easily modify static variables through static methods, Rust imposes stricter rules for several important reasons:
+* Rust doesn't allow mutating static variables directly (without using mechanisms like `lazy_static`) since its basic priority is memory safety and thread safety guarantees.
+Unlike Java, where you are free to modify static variables through static methods, Rust has more stringent rules for a variety of important reasons:

 1. **Thread Safety**: Static variables in Rust have a 'static lifetime and can be accessed from any thread at any time.
-Allowing mutation without synchronization would create data races in concurrent environments.
+Mutation without synchronization would result in data races when used in multithreaded environments.

-2. **Ownership System**: Rust's ownership system, which prevents memory safety issues, has no clear owner for static variables since they exist for the program's entire lifetime.
+2. **Ownership System**: Rust's ownership system, which prevents memory safety issues, does not find an owner for static variables since they exist throughout the life of the program.

 #### Reflection Subscriber-2

+- **Exploring beyond the tutorial steps**

+    Yes, I explored into the `src/lib.rs` file that contains the core implementation of the notification system.
+Out of this experience, I gained knowledge of many important concepts:

+    - The application of the Observer pattern through the `Publisher` trait and `Subscriber` trait, showing Rust's trait system enabling clean interface definitions
+    - Rust's support for concurrency via atomic reference counting (`Arc`) and read-write locks (`RwLock`)
+    - Use of `DashMap` as a lockless concurrent hash map implementation supporting thread-safe access without locking on each operation
+    - Rust async/await syntax implementation for handling WebSocket connections asynchronously
+    - Implementation of serde-based serialization/deserialization for sending notifications between services

+    This study taught me why the notification system architecture supports decoupled publisher-subscriber communication and how Rust's safety features extend to concurrency.

+- **Scaling with Observer pattern**

+    Observer pattern renders it extremely simple to introduce new subscribers in the system because:

+    - New subscribers need to implement the `Subscriber` trait without modifying the publisher code
+    - The registration process allows dynamic addition and removal of subscribers at runtime
+    - Subscribers are able to process notifications independently according to their respective individual needs

+    When spawning multiple instances of the Receiver app, I found it simple to associate each instance with the notification system because the observer pattern handles the association and notification dispatching for you.

+    Scaling with multiple instances of the Main app (publisher) however brings some additional issues:

+    - Each Main app instance would need some way of remembering which notifications had already been sent in order to prevent duplicates
+    - There would be a need for a central registry or message broker to notify all subscribers from all publisher instances
+    - The system would need additional logic to handle failure of publisher instances or network partitions

+-  **Postman Collection**

+        I have included tests in the Postman collection to confirm my endpoints, which include listening to various product kinds and having numerous subscriptions.
+This has helped to guarantee that the endpoints function as planned and provide accurate data.
+The system's general stability is increased by writing tests and increasing documentation, which also aid in handling edge cases, validating both happy and unpleasant pathways, and checking code coverage.